anon-blue/anon.blue/README.txt

+                                      /
- look at me plz plz plz plz plzzzzzzslepeekjftell me where the batchroom is echo echo echo you are bliss existence eternal love incarnate endless revelation of the self in all thiSo this is gs all thinge wanted me to start off this time. wh
+ look at me plz plz plz plz plzzzzzzslepeekjftell me where the batchroom is echo echo echo you are bliss existence eternal love incarnate endless revelation of the self in all thiSo this is gs all thinge wanted me to start off this time. /h